saumya-mt/snapdragon-ai-captioning/Hackathon/README.md

 - Converts visual content and spoken lectures into text captions, making learning materials more accessible.
 - **Example:** AI-driven lecture transcription with slide-based captioning.

-### 7. Smart Virtual Assistants & Chatbots
+### 6. Smart Tourism
-- Enhances chatbots with image/audio recognition, making interactions more dynamic.
+- Tourists can upload an image in realtime and gain more insights and information related to the image.
-- **Example:** A virtual assistant that can “see” and “hear” the user, responding accordingly.
+- **Example:** If a tourist decides to visit Seattle, he/she can upload the image of the space needle and other related generic information of the space needle.

 ## License
 This project is licensed under the [MIT License](../LICENSE).